Affinity-based extension of non-extensive entropy and statistical mechanics: Summary of Diversity Indices

-As summarised in the previous Appendix \ref{app:Hill_num}, each of the classic diversity indices---category richness ($n={}^{0}\!D$), Shannon entropy ($H_{1}=\ln {}^{1}\!D$), Gini-Simpson index ($I_\mathsf{GS}=1-1/{}^{2}\!D$), Berger-Parker index ($I_\mathsf{BP}=1/{}^{\infty}\!D$)---is located at or corresponds to a specific point on the spectrum of Hill numbers family (${}^{q}\!D$) indexed by the order parameter $q$, as seen in Maps (a) and (b).
-As discussed in the main text (see Condition \ref{cond:reduceHill} in Section \ref{subsec:gen.formula}), the kernel factor for the Hill numbers family is given by the Kronecker's delta, $K(d_{ij})=\delta_{ij}$, which can be thought of the $r\to0$ limit of our conventional kernel function $K_{r}(d_{ij})=1-(d_{ij})^{r}$ with explicit dependence on the scaling parameter $r$.
-The diversity index developed by Leinster and Cobbold \cite{Leinster12} can be mapped to the $r=1$ case of the same kernel function with identification $Z_{ij}\eq 1-d_{ij}$ (see (\ref{formula:LC}) for the notation).
-Their diversity function has a continuous spectrum with respect to the order parameter $q\in [0,\infty)$, and thus represented as a straight half-line on the $q$-$r$ plane, as shown in Map (c).
-If we allow the scaling parameter $r$, in addition to the order parameter $q$, to take any positive value, thereby controlling the effect of both the endogenous variables $\{p_{i}\}$ and $\{d_{ij}\}$ on the quantification of diversity independently and continuously, then the allowed region of diversity function covers the entire parameter space spanned by $[0,\infty)\times [0,\infty)$, as shown in Map (d).
-By contrast, Map (e) represents the allowed region for the nesting-invariant case.
-As discussed in the main text, the Nesting Principle is satisfied either when $q=2$ is set, or when $K(d_{ij})=\delta_{ij}$.
-Note that the latter situation can be achieved (exogenously) by taking the limit $r\to 0$ of the kernel function $K_{r}(d_{ij})=1-(d_{ij})^{r}$, even in the presence of general (endogenous) $\{d_{ij}\}$.
-Finally, Map (f) represents the most general forms of dissimilarity-based diversity measures, as discussed in Section \ref{subsec:gen.formula}; see the formula (\ref{D-elementary}).
-Here the kernel function is not necessary of the previous conventional form indexed by $r$, but can be of any forms as long as it satisfies Conditions \ref{cond:conti}--\ref{cond:even_p} (but for the Nesting Principle).
-The depicted \q{depth} of the parameter space is meant to correspond to other parameters than $q$ and $r$ characterising the kernel function.
-Some illustrations on this points is presented in the previous Appendix \ref{app:4-parameters}.
+Following Ref.\ \cite{Jost06}, Table \ref{tab:Hill_num} summarises the relations between Hill numbers family and some common diversity/entropy indices, including (Havrda--Charv\'at--Dar\'oczy--)Tsallis entropy \cite{Havrda67,Daroczy70,Tsallis88}, R\'enyi entropy \cite{Renyi61,Jizba04}, Boltzmann--Gibbs--Shannon entropy \cite{Gibbs02,Shannon48,Shannon64}, Simpson concentration \cite{Simpson49}, Gini--Simpson index \cite{Jost06} and Berger--Parker index \cite{Berger70}, which are utilised in various scientific disciplines.
+In addition, Fig.\ \ref{fig:comparison} shows a schematic representation of these indices as well as the affinity-based extended diversity indices discussed in the main text.
+For all Maps (a)--(f), the vertical and horizontal axes correspond to the order parameter ($q$) of Hill numbers and the scaling parameter ($r$) introduced in this paper, respectively.
+Each diversity index in Table \ref{tab:Hill_num} corresponds to a specific point on the spectrum of Hill numbers family (${}^{q}\!D$) indexed by the order parameter $q$, as seen in Maps (a) and (b).
+For these diversity indices the effective affinity is given by the Kronecker's delta, $\delta_{ij}$ (see Condition \ref{cond:reduceHill} in Section \ref{subsec:gen.formula}), which can be thought of the $r\to0$ limit of $K_{r}(d_{ij})=1-(d_{ij})^{r}$.
+The Leinster--Cobbold diversity index \cite{Leinster12} may be mapped to the $r=1$ case of the same kernel function with identification $Z_{ij}\eq 1-d_{ij}$ (see discussion below Eq.\ (\ref{Tsallis_d})).
+Their diversity function has a continuous spectrum with respect to the order parameter $q\in [0,\infty)$, and therefore represented by a straight half-line parallel to the $q$-axis, as shown in Map (c).
+If we allow the scaling parameter $r$ in addition to the order parameter $q$ to take an arbitrary positive value, then the allowed region of diversity function covers the entire parameter space spanned by $[0,\infty)\times [0,\infty)$, as shown in Map (d).
+In this case, the effect of both the exogenous variables $\{p_{i}\}$ and $\{d_{ij}\}$ on the quantification of diversity can be controlled independently and continuously.
+Map (e) represents the allowed region for the nesting-invariant diversity index.
+As discussed in the main text, the Nesting Principle is satisfied either when with $q=2$ or when $K(d_{ij})=\delta_{ij}$.
+Finally, Map (f) represents the most general forms of affinity-based diversity measures (see the formula (\ref{D-elementary})).
+Here the kernel function is not necessary of the form $K_{r}(d_{ij})=1-(d_{ij})^{r}$ but can be of any form as long as it satisfies Conditions \ref{cond:conti}--\ref{cond:even_p}.
+The depicted \q{depth} of the parameter space is meant to correspond to other degrees of freedom than $q$ and $r$ characterising the kernel function.